aitoroses/floxide/docs/core-concepts/contexts.md

 ## Conclusion

-Contexts are a powerful abstraction in the Flowrs framework that enable type-safe state management and communication between nodes in a workflow.
+Contexts are a powerful abstraction in the Floxide framework that enable type-safe state management and communication between nodes in a workflow.
 By understanding how to use contexts effectively, you can build robust and maintainable workflow applications.